Emphasize Employee Awareness of Your Brand

 At our Boston-based B2B brand consulting firm, Grant Marketing, we understand the importance of a solid brand strategy.
 When we provide branding and rebranding services through our 2020 Brand Focus™ process, we interview employees, customers, and vendors alike to measure alignment of the expectations and reality—and possible deficits between the two.
-This give us a more authentic platform from which to work with.
+This gives us a more authentic platform from which to work.

-With this info, we reassess and redirect your brand strategy, creating messaging that mirrors this discovery session.
+With this information, we reassess and redirect your brand strategy, creating messaging that mirrors this discovery session.
 This allows us to then lay down a more effective foundation for you to deliver your brand promise from within.
 Conflicting messages and experiences confuse and alienate your prospects and customers.
 People want authenticity.
 When your brand promise does not jive with the actual experience, your customers will also respond—negatively.
-Help you help yourself, and your customers, with a unified brand promise and consistent delivery of said promise.
+Help yourself and your customers, with a unified brand promise and consistent delivery of that promise.
 The experience will be a positive one for everyone.

-If you are curious about whether your brand promise is on target, you might start with taking a look at our Brand Report Card.
+If you are curious about whether your brand promise is on target, you might consider taking a look at our Brand Report Card.